forgxyz/forgxyz.github.io/_office/french.md

 in early 2021, i'll be going to france for 5-6 months. major problem - i know **zero** french. so, i've got duolingo, drops & rosetta stone on deck.

-*there will definitely be errors in the below. idc, i will not use google translate for anything here - simply relying on what i remember from studying... i have experience with spanish and german so there may be accidental crossover*
+*there will definitely be errors in the below. idc, i will try not use google translate for anything here - simply relying on what i remember from studying... i have experience with spanish and german so there may be accidental crossover*

+**15 september 2020**
+J'ai deux chien.
+S'appelle Apollo et Freddie.
+Apollo est deux et Freddie est six.
+Apollo aime courir.
+Freddie aime manger.
+Ils aimont dormir beaucoup.

 **10 september 2020**
 bonjour! je suis jack. beinvenue à mon "website." d'accord...